 You may not know, but child sexual abuse happens every day with little regard to social class, racial or ethnic groups, religious affiliations or sexual orientation.
 Statistically, 1:4 girls and 1:6 boys will be sexually abused by the age of 18.
 Their abusers are generally people they know and trust.
 Disclosure is very difficult, in fact 75% do not tell anyone for at least one year, 43% do not disclose for at least 5 years, and some victims never disclose, yet the scars last a lifetime.

 When Pope Francis visited Philadelphia, “God weeps for the sexual abuse of children.”
 This is not a problem unique to the Catholic Church, but our Diocese is making every effort to “Support our Promise to Protect.”
 You can be an active participant in this effort.
-For starters visit the Diocesan web site (www.kcsjcatholic.org), and click on the tab for Safe Environment.
+For starters click here to visit the Diocesan web site for Child and Youth Protection.
 There are many useful tips, aids and training available.
 It is easy to navigate and well worth your time.